joric/arduino-bitcoin-miner/README.md

 requests.post('http://admin1:123@localhost:19001', data='{"method": "generate", "params": [1]}')
 ```

-Both testnet and regtest work with cpuminer (it also supports fallback from getblocktemplate to getwork for old clients):
+Both testnet and regtest work well with cpuminer (and it supports fallback from getblocktemplate to getwork for old clients):

 `minerd -a sha256d -o http://localhost:19001 -O admin1:123 --coinbase-addr=<solo mining address>`

-## Communication protocol
+## Protocol

 Most miners are icarus-based, should work for all stm32 and avr miners that use USB serial port emulation (e.g. via Zadig).
 Read about the protocol here: http://en.qi-hardware.com/wiki/Icarus#Communication_protocol_V3

-## USB Autodetection
+## Hotplug

-USB autodetection is not implemented yet.
+USB autodetection is not implemented yet, you have to specify a COM port.
 Default Arduino Leonardo driver uses VID_2341 & PID_8036,
 and neither bfgminer nor cgminer recognize it as an USB mining device.
 Original ICA uses either VID_067B & PID_2303 (USBDeviceShare) or VID_1FC9 & PID_0083 (LPC USB VCom Port driver).
 Changing hardware ids requires updating bootloader and fixing the driver.

-## Midstate hashing optimization
+## Midstate

 Most hardware miners use midstate hashing optimization.
 Midstate is a 32-byte long data string,
 a part of the hashing function context after processing the first 64 bytes of the block header.